-You may also email Dr. Carl Jensen for more information
+You may also email Dr. Larry Valero for more information

 With its history, reputation, and affiliation with the military, The Citadel is uniquely positioned to help students develop leadership and scholarship in the analysis of intelligence.
 The program is designed to give students a broad understanding of Intelligence Analysis issues, and to enhance leadership capabilities for those people now working in local, state, and federal government, and others who are interested in gaining greater knowledge about the field of intelligence.